Nazanin-Abbasi/BookManagementSystem/README.md

 ![46](https://user-images.githubusercontent.com/120925422/210315214-7d226dad-da4d-487d-8796-8fc923f785ce.PNG)

 ### Save Book Data
- This module contains all the nessecery action for saving books and comments and has two controller class, BookController and CommentController.
+ This module contains all the necessary actions for saving books and comments and has two controller classes, BookController and CommentController.

  Here is how we can add a book: